narner/MyWebsite/content/projects_and_work/personal/Push_To_Talk_Audio_Chat_App.md

 date: "2021-09-06"
 ---

-Through December 2019 to Feburary 2020, [Julie Young](https://twitter.com/juliey4) and I worked together on a push-to-talk audio chat app; Julie designed the app, and I built it.
-The app let people create audio channels that would be broadcast to others in a nearby physical location.
+[Julie Young](https://twitter.com/juliey4) and I collaborated on the development of a local peer-to-peer, push-to-talk audio chat app designed for real-time communication within proximate geographic locations.
+The app was tailored to facilitate instant audio interactions in scenarios such as production sets, construction sites, and similar environments where immediate communication is crucial.

-Users could see available nearby channels and join them.
-Using the push-to-talk interface, they could talk to the channel.
+The core functionality allowed users to create and join audio channels based on their relative geographic proximity.
+The channels were visible to individuals within the designated area, who could effortlessly join any available channel.
+Utilizing the push-to-talk interface, users could seamlessly communicate with others in the channel, thus promoting real-time, on-site collaboration and coordination.